 How much does a visit cost?

-Details of our workshops and Enabler/Facilitator-led sessions can be found, here and in our primary and secondary schools programmes.
+Details of our workshops and sessions can be found here

-How long do workshops last and when should we arrive?
+How long do sessions last and when should we arrive?

-- Workshops last for 75 minutes unless otherwise indicated.
-The duration of all workshops can be found in the schools programmes.
+- The duration of all sessions can be found in the schools programmes.

-- Please arrive 15 minutes before your workshop is due to begin so you can use the toilets and put bags and coats in the cloakroom.
+- Please arrive 15 minutes before your workshop is due to begin so you can use the toilets and travel to the War Museum from the Castle Esplanade.
+In busy periods, this can take up to 20 minutes travel time.

-- You should allow additional time after your workshop if you wish to visit the shop.
+- You should allow additional time after your workshop if you wish to visit the shop or the rest of Edinburgh Castle

 Will there be time to visit the rest of the museum before or after our workshop?

-- We recommend that if you book a morning workshop you visit the rest of the museum after lunch.
+- We recommend that if you book a morning session you visit the rest of the museum and Castle after lunch.

-- If you book an afternoon workshop you should visit the rest of the museum before lunch.
+- If you book an afternoon session you should visit the rest of the museum and Castle before lunch.

 Can I download resources for my visit?